jorbDehmel/oak/README.md

 }
 ```

-## Interchangeability With `C++`
+## Interchangeability With C++

 The Acorn compiler will have some automated `C++`-to-`Oak` translation capabilities.
 For instance, using a `include!` macro statement on a `C`-based file will translate the function signatures within into Oak notation and add them to the symbol table.
 This allows the merging of the two languages to take place later, with object files.
 Since `Oak` is translated into `C++`, this is exceedingly simple.
 You can also define only the function signatures in `Oak` and define them in `C++`, as is done in the Oak `std` (standard) package.
+This is called **interfacing**.
+These pairs of dual-language files are **interfacial files**, and any package primarily porting one language's features to `Oak` is an **interfacial package**.

 ## Operator Overloading / Aliases